 - Do I need to redistribute this data or is it for my own, internal use?

 - Do I qualify as a startup, making less than $10,000/month with less than $200,000 in funding?
-If so, do I qualify for the developer program as well?
+If so, do I qualify for the startup program as well?

-Its important to note that websocket APIs are priced slightly differently than rest APIs.
-Whereas data feeds that are available in Excel and via Rest API are priced based on the amount of data used per day and how the data is used, websocket APIs, including the NASDAQ and IEX exchanges, are priced in terms of concurrent connections and daily connections.
+It’s important to note that websocket APIs are priced slightly differently than rest APIs.
+Your typical data feeds (found via Rest APIs and on Excel) are priced based on two things: how the data is used and the amount of data used in a given period of time.
+On the other hand, websocket APIs (like NASDAQ and IEX), are priced in terms of concurrent connections and connections from specific points in time.

 |Plan||Cost||Concurrent Connections||Daily Connections||Redistribution|

 Stock prices are complicated – there are many types of stock prices, many access methods, and even different exchanges and legal requirements to consider.
 Our support team is really experienced at helping all types of users find the right data, the right subscription, and the right syntax to start pulling data.
 Just ask, and we will make it easy for you.